 • The unsafe acts themselves.
 This is by far the most important layer, which is the way that the actual problem is dealt with and errors regarding this process.

 Each of these layers creates a risk for the whole system and when weaknesses in all of the layers align, we end up with a hazardous situation.
 For example, imagine there is an improperly trained and stressed out pilot who is working for a poorly organized company and combine that with seriously bad weather; it is very easy to say that what we have here is a disaster waiting to happen.

-An Example Of The Swiss Cheese Model In Action
+An Imaginary Example of Appliance of The Swiss Cheese Model

 The best way to understand a theory is to see it in action.
 So let’s consider an imaginary disaster and try to understand the Swiss cheese model with a hypothetical example.

-Beyond the apparent causes, there may be many latent conditions that has caused the accident.
+Beyond the apparent causes, there may be many latent conditions that have caused the accident.
 In this example, there are errors in all four layers of defenses which ended up causing the accident.

-As you can understand from our case study, the problems experienced in all layers cause accidents.
-If the airspace authority set stricter rules and conducts proper controls, perhaps the chain of errors would end in that layer without ever passing to the next one.
+As you can understand from this example, the problems experienced in all layers cause accidents.
+If the airspace authority had set stricter rules and conducted proper controls, perhaps the chain of errors would have ended in that layer without ever passing to the next one.
 The Swiss cheese model proposes to approach complex events in this way and to handle them in a holistic manner compared to seeing only apparent causes of problems and trying to deal with symptoms instead of real causes.

 How Swiss Cheese Model Helps Us Prevent Accidents